-Silk and Wool both of the fibers are from animal origin.
+Silk and Wool are both fibers are from animal origin.
 But there is a huge difference between silk vs wool.

-Silk is a protien fiber and only one natural continuous filament made by the silkworm, produced by caterpillars belonging to the genus Bombyx.
+Silk: Silk is a protein fiber and only one natural continuous filament made by the silkworm, produced by caterpillars belonging to the genus Bombyx.
 The most beautiful among all textile fibers is silk, which is claimed as the queen of textiles.
-It comes from the coccon of silk worm and requires a great deal of handling and processing, which makes it one of the most expensive fibers also.
+It comes from the cocoon of silkworm and requires a great deal of handling and processing, which makes it one of the most expensive fibers also.

-Wool is the natural highly crimped textile fiber obtained from a variety of sheep.
+Wool: Wool is the natural highly crimped textile fiber obtained from a variety of sheep.
 Wool is possibly the oldest fiber known to humans.
-It was the first fibers to be spun into yarn and into fabric.
-For thousands of year, wool has been used for clothing and other purpose by different tribes and nations around the world.
-Wool producing countries are Australia, China, Former USSR, New Zealand, Uruguay, South Africa, Turkey and Pakistan.
+It was the first fibers to be spun into yarn and into the fabric.
+For thousands of years, wool has been used for clothing and other purposes by different tribes and nations around the world.
+Wool producing countries are Australia, China, the Former USSR, New Zealand, Uruguay, South Africa, Turkey and Pakistan.

 Very smooth, regular and fine

 The silk fibron polymer is a linear fibroin polymer

 Wool keratin polymer is a helical configuration cross-link polymer